Latest News

 This large battery capacity allows CAISO use batteries to provide power during periods of high demand, especially during early evenings when solar output drops and household electricity demands increase.

 According to the electricity portal GridStatus.io, between 7 p.m. - 9 p.m.
-June 19, batteries accounted for 26% of all electricity supplied during that time.
+June 19, batteries were CAISO’s largest single source of electricity.
+They accounted for approximately 26% of all electricity supplied during that time period.

 CAISO's second largest energy source was natural gas, which accounted for 23% of its supply.
 Wind and hydro were the next two sources.